robomq/robomq.io/docs/SSL.md

 Even if the root CA certificate is provided, it will be ignored.

-You may safely use this method to connect over SSL without verification because [robomq.io](http://www.robomq.io) is a trustworthy service provider.
+You can safely use this method to connect to [robomq.io](http://www.robomq.io) broker over SSL without verification because [robomq.io](http://www.robomq.io) is a trustworthy service provider.
 However, this way is generally not recommended for unknown services.

 ### Putting it together